top of page

 The journals in our database range from established top-tier journals, such as The New Yorker, New England Review, and McSweeney’s Quarterly, to smaller, less well-known journals, some of which may be just getting started.
 The top-tier journals represent the pinnacle in literary journal publishing, but they also have the lowest acceptance rates (usually hovering around 0–1%).

-How do you match my story/essay with literary journals?
+How do you match my story/essay/poem with literary journals?

 We consider a number of factors:

-• First, based on stories and essays we’ve recently read (since editors change, we only go back a few years), we’ve rated each journal in a number of categories (for example: prose lyricism, difficulty, topicality, experimentation, humor, etc.).
-While we do consider what journal editors actually say they’re looking for, we tend to emphasize what we’ve actually read, an approach that, we think, better measures a journal’s true preferences.
-All of this goes into the Submitit Algorithm.
+• First, based on stories, essays, and poems we’ve recently read (since editors change, we only go back a few years), we’ve rated each journal in a number of categories (for example: prose lyricism, difficulty, topicality, experimentation, humor, poetry meter and form, etc.).
+While we do consider what journal editors say they’re looking for, we tend to emphasize what we’ve actually read, an approach that, we think, better measures a journal’s true preferences.
+All of this goes into our database.

-• Second, we rate your story/essay in the same categories mentioned above and begin to make our matches, using said algorithm, accordingly.
+• Second, we score your work in the same categories mentioned above.

-Eventually, we plan to work with genre fiction (e.g. fantasy, horror, mystery) and poetry.
+Eventually, we plan to work with genre fiction (e.g., fantasy, sci-fi, horror, and mystery).
 Please check back soon.

 Do you prefer print to online publications?

 Maybe just a little, but we don’t exclude online journals.
-It’s a wonderful feeling holding in your hand an actual print journal that includes your story or essay.
+It’s a wonderful feeling holding in your hand an actual print journal that includes your work.
 But many of the best journals (and most of the less well-known journals) publish exclusively online.
-As we discuss below, there are many reasons why you might want to get a story or essay published, either print or online.
+In today's well-connected world, online work offers visibility and is easier to share.
+As we discuss below, there are many reasons why you might want to get your work published, either print or online.

 What are my chances of getting published?

-Unless you sign up for optional copy or line editing, editing is not part of our standard submission packages (although we will fix minor typos and formatting mistakes).
-If you're interesting in optional (and highly recommended) editing, check out our Editing page.
+Editing is not part of our standard submission packages (although we will fix minor typos and formatting mistakes, within reason, while reading a work).
+If you're interested in optional (and highly recommended) editing—copy and line editing for prose, and "poetry editing" for, well, poetry—check out our Editing page.

 Do you offer any guarantees?

-We do not guarantee that your story or essay will be published.
+We do not guarantee that your work will be published.
 As mentioned above, getting published is hard.
-And, obviously, we only have so much control over your work.
-Ultimately it is your story or essay that will be accepted or rejected by literary journals.
+And, obviously, we only have so much control over your writing.
+Ultimately it is your story, essay, or poem that will be accepted or rejected by literary journals.

 But we do guarantee that we will carefully read your work; we will thoughtfully and strategically come up with a list of journals that we think may publish your work; we will submit your work, correctly formatted, as specified by each journal; and we will be available if you have any questions or concerns.
 If you’re not completely satisfied with our submission services, we offer a full refund within 30 days of receiving your work (editing not included).

 How do you protect my privacy?
-What do you do with my story/essay when you're done submitting?
+What do you do with my story/essay/poems when you're done submitting?
 How do you manage our "shared email"?
 (You know, stuff like that.)

 For the answers to these kinds of questions, please review our Terms of Service.
 If any of your questions are not answered here, or if you have any concerns, just let us know.